khalifaMMM12/EmailPortfolio/README.md

 # My First Portfolio

-My first portfolio on web developing career with simple projects and products
+My first portfolio on web developing with simple projects and products